Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: Introduction

 Despite having experimentally established a qualitative connection between the superconducting and ferroelectric phases in STO, and while there is some indication that the dominant mode responsible for pairing might be the ferroelectric soft transverse optical (TO) mode~\cite{franklin2021giant}, there is still no consensus about the pairing mechanism in this system~\cite{Gastiasoro2020review}.
 One the of the prominent theoretical challenges is its very low density of states and Fermi energy due to low carrier densities, which places superconductivity in STO outside of the standard BCS paradigm.

-Proposed pairing theories include the dynamical screening of the Coulomb interaction due to longitudinal modes~\cite{Takada1980,Ruhman2016,wolfle2019reply,Enderlein2020} recently challenged in Ref.~\cite{edelman2021normal}, bipolaron formation~\cite{lin2021analysis}, and diverse approaches to linear coupling~\cite{Edge2015,Arce-Gamboa2018quantum,kedem2018novel,kozii2019,Gastiasoro2020,Sumita2020,yoon2021low,gastiasoro2022theory,yu2021theory,kozii2021synergetic} or quadratic coupling to the FE mode~\cite{Ngai,van2019possible,volkov2021superconductivity,kiseliov2021theory,zyuzin2022anisotropic}.
+Proposed pairing theories include the dynamical screening of the Coulomb interaction due to longitudinal modes~\cite{Takada1980,Ruhman2016,wolfle2019reply,Enderlein2020} recently challenged in Ref.~\cite{edelman2021normal}, bipolaron formation~\cite{lin2021analysis}, and diverse approaches to linear coupling~\cite{Edge2015,Arce-Gamboa2018quantum,kedem2018novel,kozii2019,Gastiasoro2020,Sumita2020,yoon2021low,gastiasoro2022theory,yu2021theory,kozii2021synergetic} or quadratic coupling to the FE mode~\cite{Ngai,van2019possible,kiseliov2021theory,volkov2021superconductivity,zyuzin2022anisotropic}.
 The last two proposals have the advantage that, coupling electrons directly to the FE soft mode, provide a natural explanation to the sensitivity to the FE instability.

 In the more general context of polar or nearly polar metals, the coupling between electrons and the soft FE modes has received attention only very recently~\cite{kozii2019,Volkov2020,Gastiasoro2020,kozii2021synergetic,kumar2022spin,gastiasoro2022theory,zyuzin2022anisotropic,klein2022theory}.
 The reason probably being that, as already mentioned, the FE soft modes in these systems have a predominantly \emph{transverse} polarization.
 Within the conventional electron-phonon interaction scheme, this implies a decoupling of the soft modes from the electronic density to linear order~\cite{ruhman2019comment}.
-One promising alternative route involves going to next order by coupling the electrons to pairs of TO modes~\cite{Ngai,van2019possible,volkov2021superconductivity,kiseliov2021theory,kumar2021}.
+One promising alternative route involves going to next order by coupling the electrons to pairs of TO modes, {\em i.e.} the quadratic coupling mentioned above~\cite{Ngai,van2019possible,kiseliov2021theory,volkov2021superconductivity,kumar2021}.
 Another possibility, and subject of the present article, is the linear \emph{vector} coupling to the electrons, allowed in the presence of spin-orbit coupling (SOC)~\cite{Fu2015,Kozii2015,Martin2017,kozii2019,Kanasugi2019,kanasugi2020ferroelectricity,Gastiasoro2020,kumar2022spin}.

 In a recent work~\cite{gastiasoro2022theory} we derived a vector coupling based on a Rashba-like interaction within a minimal microscopic model and \emph{ab initio} frozen phonon computations.
 The interaction originates from a combination of inter-orbital coupling to the inversion breaking polarization of the mode and SOC~\cite{Petersen2000}.
 In the minimal model we assumed a conventional Rashba coupling linear in the electronic momentum $k$.
 In the present work we show that this approximation is valid only at very low densities.
 Because of this, the problem of the dome in STO could not be addressed in Ref.~\cite{gastiasoro2022theory}.